-- To people of the same sex, if they are older than 18
+- To people of the same sex older than 18

-- When they declare their consent to enter into a life partnership
+- If people declare their consent to enter into a life partnership

-- When a ceremony of registration has been performed in front of the Registrar
+- If a ceremony has been performed in front of the registrar

 - Approximate time and location of their ceremony